ron-liu/rontech-blog/content/blog/demystify-apollo-datasource-cache/demystify-apollo-datasource-cache.md

 What apollo data source cache?

-* cache for duplicated requests per graphql request
+* cache for duplicated requests per graphql request, this feature can be done by `dataloader` as well

 * cache for by respecting to the Cache-Control header in response across graphql requests